Daniel-Zolo/AiDockProject_V1/README.md

 Whoever wrote this code did not follow the `DRY`* principle, most of the resource definitions are redundant. (hint: instead of using multiple resource definitions, multiple instances of the same resource type could be created by a single iteration).

 #### 3. network acl
-The backend developers have changed their framework and the exposed API service.
+The backend developers have changed their framework and the exposed API service port.
 What change would allow the frontend service to access the new API? (hint: it is all about numbers )

 #### 4. resource management
 You were asked to make sure no application will consume too many resources like CPU and memory of the cluster.
 How would you implement this? (hint: Kubernetes provides a simple method to do this when dealing with pod definitions)